Stay up to date on upcoming events, deadlines, news, and more by signing up for our newsletters!

 What advice does Cora have to students starting their own startups?

 "Build and work on a vision for your company that surpasses right now.
 Build for what your company will look like in five years instead."
-Cora plans to expand and looks to branch out from hair care to skin and body care in order to act as a company that is a part of a young boy's journey in personal grooming.
+Cora plans to expand and looks to branch out from hair care to skin and body care and planned to convert into one of the best Clean and green beauty brands to act as a company that is a part of a young boy's journey in personal grooming.
 She began her company in order to instill confidence in young black and brown boys and to act as a space for positive representation for them in the beauty and grooming industry.
 This is monumental because studies have shown that positive representation of black and brown people in the media is likely to increase self-esteem and confidence.
 In a very ethnocentric world, the work that Young King Hair Care is doing will continue to have a positive impact on youth who are constantly bombarded with images and media of people who do not look like them.
 This is her mission and it will continue to be so as she lays the groundwork and becomes a market leader in the grooming space.

 When is the next Female Founders Lunch?